-A good part of The Legend of Dragoon's characterization and insight, especially as far as the characters' pasts are concerned, comes from formal trials that the members of the group have to face at several points (in addition to their ongoing growth throughout the journey).
-The characters mostly face these trials alone as they are separately tested by their "examiners", with each of them facing their own demons – demons that they may not have revealed to the rest of the group, which makes these trials very intimate experiences.
+A good part of The Legend of Dragoon’s characterization and insight, especially as far as the characters’ pasts are concerned, comes from formal trials that each member undergoes at several points.
+Trials are, as a general rule, taken on alone as the characters are separately tested by their “examiners”.
+These trials are very intimate experiences, as each character faces their own demons — demons that they may not have revealed to the rest of the group.

 Dart: Sometimes… I don’t know.
 If you are really the Rose I know…

 Rose: I am… just me.

 Shrine of Shirley

 In the later half of Disc 1, Dart, Lavitz and Rose make their way to a shrine in search of a cure for Shana’s poisoning.
 The entrance of the shrine bears the relief of a Dragon, which Rose recognizes right away, and she tells her two companions to take out their Dragoon Spirits.
 The resonating of the three Dragoon Spirits and the relief make them shine, indicating that there might be a Dragoon within the shrine.
 This moment is remarkable in hindsight because it’s quite possibly the only time where Rose takes the lead, as she walks ahead with no explanation (

 “Go see it with your own eyes.”) and is the first to enter the shrine.
 It’s different from Rose’s usual behaviour (especially in the early game), as she usually stays in the back and just quietly follows the group; Shana’s affliction doesn’t seem to touch her on a personal level either, even if she goes along to look for the cure.